YemsAla/netball-fanatic/README.md

 ## Technologies Used

+### Languages Used

 - **HTML5**: For structuring the content on the website.
 - **CSS3**: For styling and layout.

+### Frameworks, Libraries & Programs Used

-- **Javascript**: For styling
+- **Javascript**: Used to help with styling and responsiveness.
-- **Bootstrap**: For responsive design and additional styling components.
+- [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): For responsive design and additional styling components.
+- [Google Fonts](https://fonts.google.com/):Google fonts was used to import the 'Maitree, Quicksand & Roboto' fonts into the style.css file.
-- **Git & GitHub Pages**: Used to securely store the code and to host and deploy the live project.
+- **Git & GitHub Pages**: Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Also to securely store the code and to host and deploy the live project.
 - **GitPod**: Used as a cloud-based IDE for development
 - **Chrome Developer Tools**: Used for testing and troublshooting code
 - **Balsamiq**: Used to create wireframes during project planning